Guidelines for Addressing the Board

 COMPLAINTS AND CONCERNS

-The presiding officer or designee shall determine whether a person addressing the Board has attempted to solve a matter administratively through resolution channels established by policy.
-If not, the person shall be referred to the appropriate policy (see list below) to seek resolution:
+Members of the audience shall not present complaints, including matters involving District personnel during the public comment portion of the meeting.
+The presiding officer or designee shall determine whether an individual addressing the Board has attempted to solve a matter administratively through resolution channels established by policy.
+If not, the individual shall be referred to the appropriate policy to seek resolution:

 - Student or parent complaints: FNG